ochoadan/halfnine/src/app/blog/wordpress/how-to-add-stripe-to-wordpress/page.md

 ## Stripe With WPForms

-Another popular method of accepting payments in WordPress is by using forms.
+Another popular method of accepting payments on WordPress is by using forms.
 WPForms is a powerful form plugin that allows you to create various types of forms, including contact forms, booking forms, and even forms with payment options.

 To set up Stripe with WPForms, follow these steps: